 Microorganisms belonging to the Chlamydiaceae family are Gram-negative, obligatory intracellular bacteria involved in diseases affecting both animals and humans.

-The Chlamaydiaceae family traditionally contained a single genus, Chlamydia (Bergey’s Manual of Systematic Bacteriology vol.1, 1984) but in 1999 another genus, Chlamydophila was added based on 16S rRNA and 23S rRNA sequence’s similarity (Everett et al. in 1999).
+The Chlamaydiaceae family traditionally contained a single genus, Chlamydia (Bergey’s Manual of Systematic Bacteriology vol.1, 1984) but in 1999 a new genus, Chlamydophila, was added based on 16S rRNA and 23S rRNA sequence’s similarity (Everett et al. in 1999).
 Furthermore, other five new species were proposed by Everett.
-However, the use of the new genus name is still debated within the scientific community and for this reason the new edition of the Bergey’s Manual (vol.4, 2011) considers the genus Chlamydia the only genus and the five additional species are classified within this genus.
+However, the use of the new genus name was debated within the scientific community and for this reason the edition of the Bergey’s Manual (vol.4, 2011) considers the genus Chlamydia the only genus and the five additional species are classified within this genus.
 Since the taxonomy of the family Chlamydiaceae is currently under consideration, and species with the name Chlamydophila felis, Chlamydophila pecorum and Chlamydophila abortus have been widely and validly published, the subdivision into two genera Chlamydia and Chlamydophila has been retained in this collection until 2013.
-From 2014, only the genus Chlamydia will be used.
+From 2014, only the genus Chlamydia is used.

-The collection consists of field strains isolated from animals and includes C.psittaci (from birds and mammals), C. abortus, C. pecorum, C. felis, and C. suis.
+The collection consists of field strains isolated from animals and includes C.psittaci (from mammals), C. abortus, C. pecorum, C. felis, C. avium and C. suis.

 Quality controls

-All strains enrolled in our collection are submitted to different molecular biology control tests in order to evaluate their viability, purity and identity:
+All strains enrolled in our collection are submitted to different molecular and microbiology tests in order to evaluate their purity and identity:

 Viability